Shapes

 Elongated right decagonal prism with two “cones”.

-Antiprisms
+Modified Antiprisms

-As seen above, the only fair dice that are prisms are the tetrahedron (a degenerate 2-antiprism) and the octrahedron (3-antiprism with equilateral triangles).
 However, antiprisms can be modified and hence turned into fair dice by making sure that they never land on their “poles” (the top or bottom face).
 This is typically done by putting two regular short n-pyramids (or some round shapes) on each of the base polygons.
 If these pyramids are short enough such that their faces are instable, we get a die which will always “land” on one of the 2n triangles.
 Since these triangles are all equal, this die can be considered fair.

 Modified